CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 ## Custom Driver Creation and Usage

-It is possible to create your driver for a device not listed in the available devices list from the previous point.
+You can develop a driver for a device that is not included in the available devices list from the previous point.

 :::note
-    If a required device is not on the list in the previous paragraph and you are unwilling or unable to create a driver, the CompuTec team can do it for you for a fee.
-To order such a service, please create a support ticket at [CompuTec Support](https://support.computec.pl).
+    If the required device is not listed in the previous paragraph and you are unable or unwilling to create a driver, the CompuTec team can develop it for you for a fee.
+To request this service, please submit a support ticket at [CompuTec Support](https://support.computec.pl).
 :::

 ### A Driver Creation